ThomasMertes/seed7/src/read_me.txt

   HAS_SIGACTION: TRUE, when the function sigaction() is present.

-  SIGNAL_RESETS_HANDLER: TRUE, when a signal resets the hander
+  SIGNAL_RESETS_HANDLER: TRUE, when a signal resets the signal
-                         that was set by signal().
+                         handling to SIG_DFL.
+When it is FALSE the signal handler stays unchanged, when a
+                         signal is raised.
+When a signal handler is set with signal() an incoming signal might trigger a reset of the signal handling.
+                         This depends on the C run-time.
+When a signal handler is set with sigaction()
+                         an incoming signal always leaves the
+                         signal handling unchanged.

   restrict: Defined when the C compiler does not support the
             restrict keyword.